alexandrumarian-portal/template-mailer-mail-scripts/README.md

 - Enforcing TLS on every port.
 - Virtual domains, mailboxes, users and aliases.
 - Firewall allowing only ports 22, 25, 465, 587, 993.
-- Connected with OpenDKIM.
-- Connected with SpamAssassin.
+- Connected with MySQL, Dovecot, OpenDKIM and SpamAssassin.
 - Restrictive relay only on behalf of the authenticated users.
 - Restrictive MAIL FROM policy for addresses that belong to this mail server.
     - Only authenticated users that own MAIL FROM address directly or by an